This guidance contains information about the national sift process for those who have been invited to take part and those wanting to find out more.

 A fair and transparent recruitment process is important to us.
 The national sift has been designed to ensure we assess each of the competencies and values relevant to the role.
 For the national sift, you do not need to know about the law or procedures relating to police work to be successful.

 The national sift is automatically scored by the assessment platform.
 Your scores from the SJT and the BSQ are combined to give an overall score.
-Your overall performance in the national sift is scored against a comparison group of applicants to police constable roles displayed as a percentile.
-Using these exercises offers a number of benefits.
-They provide:
+Your overall performance in the national sift is scored against a comparison group of applicants to policing roles displayed as a percentile.

 - an objective method of assessing people based on job-relevant criteria